-Section 240-02 Purpose
+Section 240-02 Statutory Authority and Purpose

-The zoning regulations and districts as herein established have been made in accordance with a comprehensive plan as required by the laws of the State of Delaware.
+- A. This chapter has been made in accordance with the grant of power in Title 22, Chapters 3 and 7 of the Delaware Code. - B. The zoning regulations and districts as herein established have been made in accordance with a comprehensive plan as required by the laws of the State of Delaware.
 This Ordinance is enacted for the following purposes: To promote in accordance with present and future needs, the health, safety, morals, convenience, order, prosperity, and general welfare of present and future inhabitants of the Town of Camden, Delaware, among other things, lessening congestion in streets, securing safety from fire and other dangers, providing adequate light and air, preventing on the one hand, concentration of population and on the other hand excessive and wasteful scattering of population, facilitating the adequate provision of transportation, water supply, drainage, sanitation, recreation, education, and other public requirements, conserving the value of buildings, and encouraging the most appropriate use of land to foster an attractive and harmonious community.
-These purposes may be achieved by regulating among other things height and bulk of buildings, size of yards, density of population, building lines and setbacks, off-street loading and parking facilities, signs, and location and use of land and buildings for trade, industry, residences, and other purposes.
+These purposes may be achieved by regulating among other things height and bulk of buildings, size of yards, density of population, building lines and setbacks, off-street loading and parking facilities, signs, and location and use of land and buildings for trade, industry, residences, and other purposes .